Frank Sinatra Sings for Only the Lonely: Reception

-In 2000 it was voted number 125 in Colin Larkin's All Time Top 1000 Albums.
+In 2000, it was voted number 125 in Colin Larkin's All Time Top 1000 Albums.
 Q placed Only the Lonely at No. 1 on the "15 Greatest Stoner Albums of All Time".
-The album peaked at No. 1 on Billboard′s pop album chart during a 120-week chart-run, and was certified Gold on June 21, 1962, nearly four years after its release.
+The album peaked at No. 1 on 's pop album chart during a 120-week chart-run, and was certified Gold on June 21, 1962, nearly four years after its release.
 As noted by biographer Peter J. Levinson, "Nelson chose several instrumental soloists to communicate the essence of the music on the album.
 Harry Edison showed the somber side of his playing on 'Willow Weep for Me.'
 The late, great trombonist Ray Sims, the unsung soloist with Les Brown and Harry James and brother of jazz tenor saxophonist stalwart 'Zoot' Sims, delivered the finest recording work of his long career with a brace of meaningful solos.
 Bill Miller contributed several beautifully conceived piano solos."